BCDA-APS/gestalt/docs/commandline.md

 ---
 layout: default
-title: Command Line
+title: Using the Command Line
-nav_order: 4
+nav_order: 3
 ---

 ## Table of contents